E-cigarettes: Just The Facts

 Electronic cigarettes are designed to deliver the nicotine 'high' without the smoke

 They also don’t have other chemicals like tar and carbon monoxide that are found in tobacco smoke.
-E-cigs, also known as ‘vaporisers’, come in lots of different designs.
+E-cigs, also known as ‘vapes’, come in lots of different designs.

 When you use an e-cigarette, it’s called ‘vaping’, not smoking.
 Someone who vapes and doesn’t use any tobacco products is a non-smoker.

-E-cigarattes have been promoted as being cheaper and healthier alternatives to smoking, and have become very popular in the UK in the last few years.
-This is mostly with people who are trying to give up or cut down on smoking tobacco.
+E-cigarettes are less harmful and cheaper alternatives to smoking, and have become very popular in the UK over recent years This is mostly with people who are trying to give up or cut down on smoking tobacco.

 What’s in them?

-- Propylene glycol (which is the same thing that asthma inhalers contain)
+- Propylene glycol (which is the same thing that theatrical fog contains)

 E-cigs vs normal cigarettes

-Although we don’t know what the long-term effects of using e-cigarettes will be because they’re so new, experts are confident that the risks are far less than if someone smoked tobacco.
-If someone just can’t or doesn’t want to stop smoking, they are a much better alternative.
+Although we don’t know what the long-term effects of using e-cigarettes will be because they’re quite new, experts are confident that the risks are far less than if someone smoked tobacco.
+If someone chooses to smoke, vaping is a much better alternative.

 E-cigs and the law

 - From 1 October 2015, it became illegal for a retailer to sell electronic cigarettes or e-liquids to anyone under the age of 18.
 It also became illegal for an adult to purchase any nicotine containing product on behalf of someone under 18, which would include E-cigarettes or E-liquids which contain nicotine.

-- It’s not against the law to smoke e-cigs in a public building like a pub or restaurant, but many places make their own rules against smoking e-cigs to avoid confusion and so as not to upset other customers
+- It’s not against the law to smoke e-cigs in a public building like a pub or restaurant, but many places have their own rules.

 - All e-cigs should be kite marked and have the CE sign as this is the recognised National standard.

-There are two very good reasons why non-smokers should not start using e-cigs
+There are very good reasons why non-smokers should not start using e-cigs

-- While e-cigs cost much less than cigarettes they still cost money – money that could be spent on other more interesting things like music, makeup or travel to name just a few!
+- While e-cigs cost much less than cigarettes they still cost money – money that could be spent on other more interesting things.